Module: Lich::Common::GUI::Accessibility

 • button (Gtk::Button)

-The button to make accessible.
+the button to make accessible

 • label (String)

-The accessible name for the button.
+the accessible name for the button

 • description (String, nil) (defaults to: nil)

-The accessible description for the button.
+an optional description for the button

 60